phoddie/runmod/readme.md

 The `manifest.json` of `runmod` controls which modules are built-in.

-Modules that are built into the host are typically preloaded during the build process.
-The preload process means that the modules use less RAM and load instantly.
-Mods cannot be preloaded.
+Modules that are built into the host are usually configured in the manifest to preload during the build.
+By preloading the modules, they use less RAM and load instantly.
+Modules contained in a mod, however, cannot be preloaded.
 Therefore, modules that are expected to be used by most mods should be built into the host, rather than delivered as part of the mod.

+#### Debugging
+The mods are built with debugging enabled (the `-d` option passed to `xsc`).
+If the host is connected to xsbug using a serial connection, the mod may be debugged using xsbug.
+For example, use xsbug to set a break point on a line of source code or add a `debugger` statement to your mod's source code.

+#### Native Code
+Mods are JavaScript code, by definition.
+There is no native code in a mod.
+The XS JavaScript engine supports calling including native code for modules that are built into the host.
+For example, `runmod` includes a `restart` function to restart the ESP8266.